oracle-devrel/redbull-pit-strategy/hols/pitstrategy/datamerging/datamerging.md

 ![final visualization - 3](./images/task5_final_visualization_3.png)

-> Note: In the above figure, we can see that in the same race, both drivers pitted at similar times, although Verstappen pitted a bit earlier (about 4 laps earlier on average).
+> **Note**: In the above figure, we can see that in the same race, both drivers pitted at similar times, although Verstappen pitted a bit earlier (about 4 laps earlier on average).
 Also, we observe that Leclerc's last stint has a very high slope, which indicates that the lap times weren't great compared to Verstappen's, even though both drivers used the same tyre strategy (soft, then medium, then medium tyres) in Bahrain in 2019.
 This visualization encompasses what actually happened during the race: Leclerc did the fastest race time in the 38th lap, then dropped back with higher lap times in the last stint compared to Verstappen, who sustained very consistent lap times until the end of the race.
 Verstappen gained 1 position and Leclerc lost 2 positions compared to their starting grid positions, as he started having problems with the engine in lap 48.

-> Also note that, depending on the number of laps per stint, the slope of the stint lap times may vary in reliability: a stint with 20 laps will be much more reliable to look at than a stint with just 6 laps (remember that we already filtered out all stints with less than 5 laps).
+Also note that, depending on the number of laps per stint, the slope of the stint lap times may vary in reliability: a stint with 20 laps will be much more reliable to look at than a stint with just 6 laps (remember that we already filtered out all stints with less than 5 laps).

 ## Task 6: Lag Features